ibuetler/p3s-exif-analytics/Tutorial.md

 img = Image.open('Pictures/UNADJUSTEDNONRAW_thumb_4c1d.jpg')

 ```
-Now, the exif data of the picture should be obtained.
+Now, the EXIF data of the picture should be obtained.
 Exchangeable Image File Format (EXIF) is a standard that defines specific information related to an image or other media captured by a digital camera.
 It is capable of storing such important data as camera exposure, date/time the image was captured, and even GPS location.
 We can use a function called \_getexif() with Pillow to get all Exif data of the image.

 ```python
 from PIL import Image